-I am a full-time first year PhD student with the Faculty of Health and Social Care.
-My project aims to explore the views and experiences of diabetes care appointments for adults with mild-to-moderate learning disabilities, their carers and healthcare professionals.
-My supervisors are Dr Liz Tilley and Professor Cathy Lloyd.
+I am a full-time PhD student with the Faculty of Health and Social Care.
+My project aims to explore the social construction of quality diabetes care appointments for adults with mild-to-moderate learning disabilities, their supporters and healthcare professionals supervised by Dr Liz Tilley and Professor Cathy Lloyd.

 I have a BSc (hons) in Psychology from the Open University.
 I have also completed an MSc in Research Methods in Psychology with Anglia Ruskin University (Cambridge) which included a dissertation on discursive constructions of responsibility for diabetes management by adults with mild-to-moderate learning disabilities and their family and paid supporters (supervised by Dr Mick Finlay).